 Review Procedures and Criteria

-Review the PBM’s policies and procedures and training manuals to determine if internal standards regarding the forwarding of manufacturer rebates, fees and discounts exist and whether those standards comply with state requirements.
+Review the PBM’s policies and procedures and training manuals to determine if internal standards regarding the forwarding of manufacturer rebates, fees, and discounts exist and whether those standards comply with state requirements.

 Determine if applicable policies and procedures were actually implemented and applied.